MOSEK/mosek.rust/doc/source/api.rst

 ``y``

-Obtains a slice of the :math:`y` vector for a solution.
+Obtains a slice of the y vector for a solution.

 .. index:: init_basis_solve